Your Guide to Setting Up a California Pet Trust

 The probate gap is especially important.
 If your estate plan relies on a will, there could be a 12-to-18-month period after your death during which your pets have no legally protected funds and no designated caretaker.
 A pet trust funded through your living trust activates immediately — your named caretaker has access to resources from day one.

-Naming a Caretaker: The Most Important Decision You’ll Make
+Choosing a Caretaker: Your Most Important Decision

 The caretaker is the person who will actually live with and care for your pets.
 This is not a purely financial decision — it’s a deeply personal one.
 Choose someone who: